MRoosjen/MRoosjen.github.io/README.md

  1. Identifying targets of various kinases and phosphatases in mutant A.Thaliana backgrounds.
 Skills used: LC-MS/MS, R and Python
  2. Identifying targets of a kinase that causes change in color of Petunia.
 Skills used: LC-MS/MS, R
  3. Describing the molecular changes in a mutant causing failure of reproduction in the fungus Schizophyllum commune.
 Skills used: LC-MS/MS, R and Python
  4. Identifying targets and interactors of polarly localized proteins in C.Elegans.
+Skills used: LC-MS/MS, R
  5. Developing data analysis pipeline to identify interactors of polarly localized proteins in A.Thaliana and M.Polymorpha.
+Skills used: R and Python

 ## Publications
 * Fontana M., Roosjen M., Garcia IC., van den Berg W.,Malfois M., Boer R., Weijers D., Hohlbein J. 2023.Cooperative action of separate interaction domains promotes high-affinity DNA binding of Arabidopsis thaliana ARF transcription factors.
 PNAS, 120 (11) e2219916120